 Several parts of the cliffs in Cathedral Gorge State Park have particularly fine formations but the north end is even more unusual.
 This area is reached by an easy one mile trail which links with an alternative northern entrance road to the park at Miller Point

-, an overlook with a fine view southwards over the canyons.
-Here the streamway branches and several forks flow through deep, narrow ravines, very much like slot canyons
+, an overlook with a fine view southwards over the valley.
+Here the main streamway branches and several forks wind through deep, narrow ravines, very much like slot canyons

 except that the softness of the rock often results in the flood waters eroding several passageways on different levels, forming short caves, abrupt elevation changes and strange surface textures.
 There is no official trail this far up the ravines, and some climbing is necessary to progress.
 A torch would be useful as some of the caves are sufficiently long and deep as to be completely dark.
 Near Miller Point, a 0.8 mile path heads southwest to Eagle Point

 , a similar though more secluded overlook.
 The only other extended trail in the park is the 3 mile (loop) Juniper Draw Trail